 Regulations unchanged since the end of the Cold War impede U.S. companies in gaining export licenses, putting suppliers at a global disadvantage, according to a report released today by the Nuclear Energy Institute, a Washington-based group whose members include Exelon Corp.
-(EXC) and Southern Co.
-(SO)
+(EXC:US) and Southern Co.
+(SO:US)

 U.S. rules are “more complex, restrictive and time- consuming to fulfill” than in France, Japan, Russia and South Korea, where competing suppliers are based, according to the report.
 The global market may be worth a quarter of a trillion dollars within a decade.

 The Nuclear Regulatory Commission this year issued its first reactor-construction licenses in more than three decades, while U.S. companies struggle to arrange financing for additional units.
 A glut of natural gas has lowered prices for the fuel, discouraging investment in more expensive sources including nuclear power.

 Southern’s reactor project in Georgia is awaiting final approval 2 1/2 years after winning a conditional $8.3 billion Energy Department loan guarantee.
 The NRC in August imposed a two-year freeze on final decisions for power-plant licenses in response to a court decision requiring a reassessment of risks associated with storing nuclear waste.